Canon EOS R1 Review

 Another important image stabilization benefit is improved AF precision.
 If the camera's AF system sees a stabilized image, its performance can improve.

 In-lens and in-body image stabilization are both on or off.
 The IS switch on an image-stabilized lens also controls the IBIS function.
-When using non-IS lenses, camera settings permit IBIS to be always on, like Mode 1 found on all Canon image-stabilized lenses or only on for the shot, similar to Mode 3 found on some Canon lenses.
+When using non-IS lenses, camera settings permit IBIS to be always on, like Mode 1 found on all Canon image-stabilized lenses, or only on for the shot, like Mode 3 found on some Canon lenses.
 Adapted EF and EF-S lenses are supported, and IBIS adds huge value to non-stabilized lenses.

 The extreme capabilities of this IBIS system are game-changing, requiring a new mindset for a photographer migrating from a non-IBIS camera.